MatheusAvellar/braincoitus/README.md

 Recently, I've been working with brainfuck quite a lot.
 And it got me thinking: "Heck, do I really have to type and count 100 '>' signs every time I want to move to some far away cell?
 Isn't there a quicker way?"

 And to be completely honest, I did no research to find out.
-I took it as my mission to develop a simple solution that cound end my suffering.
+I took it as my mission to develop a simple solution that could end my suffering.

 With that, came **BrainCoitus**.
 It is a superset of brainfuck, meaning that every brainfuck code is also valid braincoitus, but